Best Substitute For Cumin Seeds & Powder

 Chili powder

-Chili powder also contains cumin along with oregano and garlic powder sometimes.
-Remember that it will add heat and spice to your dish, so use a small amount of chili to replace the cumin.
+Chili powder sometimes contains cumin, oregano, and garlic powder.
+Remember that it will add heat and spice to your dish, so use a small amount of chilli to replace the cumin.

 Paprika